 Developing and Qualifying Novel Endpoints

-Further, CTTI is currently working to create additional recommendations and resources to drive the practical use of novel, digitally derived, functional outcomes as key clinical trial endpoints that can support regulatory labeling claims -- further helping to unlock the opportunities provided by DHTs.
+CTTI is also currently working to create additional recommendations and resources to drive the practical use of novel, digitally derived, functional outcomes as key clinical trial endpoints that can support regulatory labeling claims – further helping to unlock the opportunities provided by DHTs.